 Use the Time buttons to set the Wake time.
 Then use the Temp buttons to set the temperature.
 Press "Set Schedule" to move the programming to Leave.
 Repeat the process for Leave, Return and Sleep.

 Press "Set Schedule" until Sat-Sun appears.
 Set the Wake schedule by using the Time and Temp buttons.
-Press "Set Schedule" again to set the Sleep time and temperature settings.
+Press "Set Schedule" again to set the chosen settings.